TrainWeb.org Facebook Page

 Map: Ba 18 K 12 Topographic Maps

-For the NC, Timonium marked the peak of the ridge that separates the Jones Falls valley from the Gunpowder River valley.
+For NC, Timonium marked the peak of the ridge that separates the Jones Falls valley from the Gunpowder River valley.
 Trains leaving Calvert Station in Baltimore finished an ascent of 360 feet when they reached here, an average grade of about 0.6%.

 The busy Timonium Road grade crossing now has specialized warning signage that includes messages meaning (paraphrasing), "The crossing gates have not yet reopened because there is a second light rail train coming soon."
 I attempted to get photos to show here but the signs flicker so much a camera has trouble imaging them.